Why Food Miles Matter and How to Reduce Them

 But how many of us actually take heed of that advice?
 How many people are following (what they believe to be) a much more environmentally-conscious diet of avocados, almond milk and soy-based proteins?
 When in reality, a diet like that could have clocked up over 10,000 food miles before lunch?

-Chocolate Weetabix (🤤 far superior to ANY other cereal, don’t @ me)
+- Chocolate Weetabix (🤤 far superior to ANY other cereal)

 It’s here that I fell down a mileage-count rabbit hole.
-My cereal has chocolate in, the Weetabix website only talks about the sourcing of the wheat.
-A quick Google search shows that 70% of the worlds cocoa beans come from 4 West African countries and so, assuming (and we’re about to do a LOT of assuming here) that the cocoa beans come from one of those four countries, I’m on a grand total of 3,159 miles before I’m finished my bowl.
+My cereal has chocolate in it, the Weetabix website only talks about the sourcing of the wheat.
+A quick Google search shows that 70% of the world's cocoa beans come from 4 West African countries and so, assuming that the cocoa beans come from one of those four countries, I’m on a grand total of 3,159 miles before I finish my bowl.

 Cup of milky tea next - I start my google search on the journey of English Breakfast tea and my chin hits the table.
 I feel almost embarrassed at my ignorance.
 The tea leaves in my humble tea bag have travelled from India and the Sri Lankan Highlands.
 Tallied up, it’s taken 10,700 miles to get those tea bags from there to my Northern Irish kitchen.
 Add that to my chocolate miles and I’m at nearly 14,000 (and it’s not even 6.30am!).

 Lunch clocks me over 5,000 miles (down to an after-toastie banana!) and dinner roughly adds another 300 (local spuds, bacon and cabbage).
 So by 8pm I’m just shy of 20,000 food miles in 14 hours.